rhel-labs/learn-katacoda/selinux-containers/step2.md

-# Inspecting the running container
+# Inspecting container access and SELinux policies

 In terminal 2, attach to the running container
 `podman attach $CONTAINER`{{execute T2}}